 Place bread in desired baking dish lined with parchment paper.

-Bake at 350 degrees for 22-25 minutes.
+Bake at 350 degrees F for 25-26 minutes.
 After removing from oven, rub some melted butter on top.

-And a towel and leave it for a few minutes.
+And cover with a towel and leave it for a few minutes.

 Guyanese Plait Bread

 - 1 packet rapid rise or active dry yeast (equal to about 2 ½ tsp)